armanpier/Telegram-Econimic-news-bot/README.md

 🖥️ Production Deployment

-For a Linux server/VPS, you can run the bot as a "systemd" service.
+For a Linux server or VPS, you can run the bot as a "systemd" service.

 1. Copy the Service File